GhostKatIII/GhostKat/README.md

 **Here are the initial bounties:**

+- Cartographer: 27 DBZ - Using the site HTML, create a better interface, something lightweight and modular for easy expansion, including ledger-switching.
 - DJ KatMixMeow: 27 DBZ - Write functional mobile-first music streaming interface (with playlists and looping) for ghostkat.org.
 - Leaky boat: 10 DBZ - Fix ghostkat.org for mobile and firefox.
 It's an issue with web3.js
 - Focus Fire: 3 DBZ - Post a magnet link to MrB seeding at high speed via WebTorrent.